chkyass/springboot-project/README.md

 # springboot-project(Work in progress)

 # Api
-automatically generated REST API with spring-boot-starter-data-rest
+Automatically generated REST API with spring-boot-starter-data-rest

 # Data
-automatically generated CRUD operations with JpaRepository for MySQL
+Automatically generated CRUD operations with JpaRepository

 # TODO
-- Use hibernate built in to automatically log user and map them to role <br>
+- Use hibernate built in to automatically authenticate user and map them to role <br>
 look if there is a fastest way to achieve the following with spring boot

 ```